danwing/authenticating-network/draft-wing-authenticating-network.md

 information if the network's physical address (123-Main-Street.example.net) or name (John-Jones.example.net) is included as part of the SSID.
 Thus the only safe SSID name provides no information to assist social engineering attacks such as a customer number (customer-123.example.net), assuming the customer number can safely be disclosed to neighbors.
+Such attacks are not a concern in deployments where the network name purposefully includes the business name or address (e.g., 123-Main-Street.example.com, coffee-bar.example.com).

 # Common WiFi Names